ZhaoYilin/moha/docs/_sources/user_hf.rst.txt

 * **Step 2: Build the Orthogonalization Matrix**

-Hartree--Fock algorithm must be optimized with the constraint that the orbitals are orthonormal, ensuring that the Hartree--Fock wave function is normalized.
+Hartree--Fock algorithm must be optimized with the constraint that the orbitals are orthonormal,

 .. math::